 - The dog was protecting a police officer or other person.

 These exceptions do not apply if the dog attacks an innocent bystander.
-A West Covina dog bite attorney from Simmrin Law Group will navigate the laws and exceptions for you, so you can have the best chance for a successful outcome to your case.
+A Los Angeles dog bite lawyer from Simmrin Law Group will navigate the laws and exceptions for you, so you can have the best chance for a successful outcome to your case.

 This exception is also known as the “veterinarian’s rule.”
 Veterinarians and kennel workers are considered to “assume the risk” of potential dog bites simply by taking jobs in their respective fields.
 While these personnel cannot pursue a settlement under the strict liability statute, they may decide to prove the owner’s negligence through a personal injury claim.